 Assembling a prototype solution to solve the problem might take a relatively short time.
 Improving that solution to be faster, scalable and achieve those few additional percentages of accuracy might take longer.
 More research, study of best practices, and comparison with other people’s work is usually involved, and that takes time with the risk of missing a few important works in the field.

 Therefore, data scientists need an easy way to discuss with other experts within the community to significantly shorten the time for solution improvement and optimization.
 A community environment to exchange opinions and discuss solutions would serve the purpose.
-This could take place online on websites like the KNIME Forumor offline at free local Meetup events.

 A Community Data Science Platform